Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/18

+There are a lot of things I'd like to learn and do in the academic realm, like implement a microprocessor, a computer OS, and study other topics, but my energies should go toward important tasks.
+At this point, I have to implement the Bellman Ford algorithm on Codesignal, and finish the Webaudio advanced tutorial.
+The next thing is to do some research into what exactly Rails is.
+I remember learning how to use it, but now I want to do some reading more deeply into everything that is contains and why I would choose rails over another language's monolith, or over a cloud backend framework.
+The next questions on my mind is whether to pursue data engineering of full stack development.
+Honestly, I'm more interested in learning data engineering, but I will keep applying for web dev roles.
+I can do both.
+I can do a data engineering project for Theorizer I think, and I can apply to both kinds of roles, 5 each a week (frontend, full stack, and data engineering), and I can make myself available for freelance to keep up my resume.

+The plan moving forward is to continue applying: 1.
+Reach out to the four obies I identified.
+2. Start cold applying to 25 a week.
+3. Do a DE project related to Theorizer.
+4. Keep reading and research new things, the first of which should be a deep read into how Rails is built, and all of the problems it solves, the second of which will a attempt to understand the current status of cryptocurrencies in the economy (who actually uses it, how much money is in it, and why is there a scaling problem?) .
+5. I also want to make some kind of a comprehensive list that a full stack developer should know how to do and all of the security and aesthetic problems that need to be solved in a web app.

+The other thing to do is find a new place to live in SF.
+Cohort X is amazing, but I want some more privacy and at the very least, space for guests, that's the main thing.
+Options are the Negev or my own place.

+I also had a realization that the crux of my social experience cannot be the symphony, because the symphon is not a comfortable place to enjoy music, the home is the place, so I will start taking lessons in 2019 and make my home the social crux, along with music being the crux of my social life here.
+Working out is going well too, my goal is to do 100 pushups easy, hold the Horse stance for 10 minutes easy, and get a six pack of abs.

 ## 11/17

 My focus will be on working for a start up.
 I made myself available on workatastartup.
 I've identified 4 obies who work in tech who might be willing to refer me.